ASimplerTime/gamekit/README.md

 This is the official Github Repo of Project Baja.

-Copyright (c) 2015 Project Baja Core Developers
+project-baja: a game engine for gamers, a game for game devs Copyright (c) 2015 Project Baja Core Developers

 This program is free software: you can redistribute it and/or modify